 Walk down the main street and you’ll discover boutique shops, diverse restaurants, gourmet food shops and lively bars and pubs.

-There will be a buzz about the place as the teams and riders prepare for Stage 3 – a tough 118.49km stage which tackles some of South Australia’s most iconic climbs.
-The race will begin about 11:00am.
+There will be a buzz about the place as the teams and riders prepare for efex men’s stage 2 – a tough 141.6km stage which weaves its way through the Adelaide Hills before finishing in Lobethal.

-Lobethal Bierhaus will be a good place to park yourself for lunch, with the peloton flying past about 12:00pm.
-It offers an incredible array of locally brewed, award-winning beers, plus food, wine and great times – including brewery tours and live music.
+Lobethal Bierhaus is another local favourite offering an incredible array of locally brewed, award-winning beers, plus food, wine and great times – including brewery tours and live music.

 If you’re after a quick but scrumptious bite to eat, pop into the popular Lobethal Bakery where quality products are made fresh daily.

 The Adelaide Hills is home to some of South Australia’s best food, wine and scenery, so while you’re in the area indulge in flavours and sights the region has to offer.

 At one of the highest points in the Adelaide Hills you’ll find Pike & Joyce winery where you can enjoy a vino and seasonal produce while overlooking 25 hectares of vineyards.

 On the outskirts of Lobethal you’ll find a beautiful family owned winery, Golding Wines, which is another great spot for a beautiful hills lunch and wine tasting